-Figure R1.4 shows the placement of the connectors on an SMD34E2 unit.
-Figure R1.5 shows the pinout of the Ethernet connectors when viewed from the back of the SMD34E2.
-Each Ethernet port on the SMD34E2 is an "auto-sense" port that will automatically switch between 10baseT and 100baseT depending on the network equipment it is attached to.
-Each port also has "auto switch" capability.
-This means that a standard cable can be used when connecting the SMD34E2 to any device, including a personal computer.
+Figure R1.4 also show the placement of the sealed Ethernet Connector(s), while figure R1.6 shows the connector pinout when viewed from the back of the SMD17E2.
+The Ethernet port on the SMD17E2 is an "autosense" port that will automatically switch between 10baseT and 100baseT depending on the network equipment it is attached to.
+The port also has "auto switch" capability.
+This means that a standard cable can be used when connecting the SMD17E2 to any device, including a personal computer.